SundeMarius/Sunde.FluentMonads/contributing.md

 # Contributing

-Thank you for considering contributing to the Monads Library!
+Thank you for considering contributing to the FluentMonads Library!
 Here are some guidelines to help you get started.

 ## How to Contribute